 Defenses in drug cases often focus on how the police came into contact with you and seized the drug evidence.
 If the police did not have a proper warrant, used an illegal wiretap or did not have enough evidence to tie you to the drugs, the charges may be dropped or dismissed.

-To schedule a free initial consultation with an drug defense attorney at The Umansky Law Firm, contact us through this website or call (407) 228-3838.
+To schedule a free case review with a drug defense attorney at The Umansky Law Firm, contact us online or call 407-228-3838.

 - Police Report Review